Rocky Harbour, Newfoundland and Labrador: History

-Rocky Harbour is a key tourist town in central Gros Morne National Park, offering nature and scenery viewing, and access to hiking trails.
+Rocky Harbour is a key tourist town in central Gros Morne National Park.
+It offers nature and scenery viewing, and access to hiking trails.
 The town's only school, Gros Morne Academy, is also home to the Rocky Harbour Public Library.
 Neighbouring communities include Norris Point and Neddie's Harbour.
 Rocky Harbour has two exits from Newfoundland and Labrador Route 431.